You finally spot the dog. Your heart leaps. You crouch down, slap your thighs, and call their name with excitement.

 - Blink slowly and avert your gaze.

-You cannot force a feral-shifted dog to come to you.
-You must make them decide to cross the distance on their own terms.
+You can't force a frightened dog to come to you.
+You need to make them decide to cross the distance on their terms.

-- Take incredibly high-value, powerfully scented food (hot dogs cut into tiny cubes, bacon, liverwurst).
+- Take high-value, powerfully scented food - hot dogs cut into cubes, bacon, liverwurst

-- Toss a piece of the food in a wide arc, landing exactly halfway between you and the dog.
+- Toss a piece halfway between you and the dog

-- Do not look at the dog while they eat it.
+- Don't look at them while they eat it

-- Build a slow, methodical trail leading directly to your physical space.
+- Build a slow trail leading to your position

 Let the dog dictate the pace.
-If it takes twenty minutes for them to creep forward four feet, you sit for twenty minutes.
+If it takes 20 minutes for them to creep forward four feet, you sit for 20 minutes.

-When the dog finally closes the distance and is physically eating the food directly from the ground between your crossed legs, you must execute the final trap flawlessly.
+When the dog is eating food from the ground near your legs, you need to execute the capture.

-Do NOT reach directly over their head to aggressively grab the scruff of their neck.
-This triggers an instant bite reflex in an abused or panicked animal.
+Don't reach over their head to grab their scruff.
+This triggers an instant bite reflex.

-The Move: As they are deeply focused on eating the high-value meat from your hand or the ground, incredibly slowly raise the slip lead loop with your other hand.
-Gently slide the wide loop completely over the crown of their head.
-Once the loop clears their ears, tighten it firmly but calmly.
+As they're focused on eating, slowly raise the slip lead and slide the loop over their head.
+Once it clears their ears, tighten it firmly but calmly.

-The moment the tension hits the lead, the dog will snap out of their feral mindset and default back to "leash training" mode.
-The panic instantly craters.
+The moment the lead tightens, most dogs snap out of survival mode and default back to "leash training" mode.
+The panic drops.

 Prevention Trumps Recovery